IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/one_way_binding.md

 ---
 title: One-Way Data Binding in Angular | IgniteUI for Angular | Infragistics
-_description: Learn how to create one-way data binding in Angular when migrating from WPF to Angular.
+_description: Learn how to create one-way data binding in Angular when you migrate from WPF to Angular.
 _keywords: data binding, ignite ui for angular, infragistics
 ---